doivglser/mindevenviro-fanciful/README.md

 * PlayOnLinux

-Install your Ableton 9 Suite copy.
+Manage your projects with Ableton 9 Suite (Windows).

 * terminator